aws-samples/amazon-fsx-workshop/fsx-lustre/workshop/7-bulk-load/README.md

 Errors or corrections?
 Email us at [darrylo@amazon.com](mailto:darrylo@amazon.com).

 ---
+### Prerequisites

+* An AWS account with administrative level access
+* An Amazon FSx for Lustre file system
+* An Amazon EC2 instance
+* An Amazon EC2 key pair

+If a key pair has not been previously created in your account, please refer to [Creating a Key Pair Using Amazon EC2](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) from the AWS EC2 User's Guide.

+Verify that the key pair is created in the same AWS region you will use for the tutorial.

+WARNING!!
+This workshop environment will exceed your free-usage tier.
+You will incur charges as a result of building this environment and executing the scripts included in this workshop.
+Delete all AWS resources created during this workshop so you don’t continue to incur additional compute and storage charges.

+---
 ### Bulk load

 You must first complete [**Prerequisites**](../0-prerequisites) and the previous step [**Mount the file system**](../4-mount-file-system)